florianneukirchen/mymineralcollection-cs50/README.md

 - Improve the layout of the edit/add sites.
 - Allow changing the sort order in the browser view (not only in the tables).
 - Allow changing password and to delete the user.
-- Button to fill title input field with all mineral names